petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

-It's important to clarify that peer review and delivery happen inside a research group before publishing results to the larger world, very similar to what happens inside a software product team.
+It's important to clarify that peer review and delivery happen inside a research group before publishing results to the larger world (though preprints do deliver externally earlier), very similar to what happens inside a software product team.
 A researcher may make some changes to simulation or data processing code, which in turn leads them to produce a figure,